tghamm/Anthropic.SDK/README.md

 var client = new AnthropicClient();
 var messages = new List<Message>
 {
-    new Message()
-    {
-        Role = RoleType.User,
-        Content = "What is the weather in San Francisco, CA in fahrenheit?"
+    new Message(RoleType.User, "What is the weather in San Francisco, CA in fahrenheit?")
-    }
 };

 var tools = Common.Tool.GetAllAvailableTools(includeDefaults: false,
     forceUpdate: true, clearCache: true);